-Police in Central Texas fatally shoot stabbing suspect
+Central Texas police shoot, kill quadruple stabbing suspect

 Giddings police fatally shot the suspect, according to Texas Department of Public Safety Sgt.
 Deon Cockrell.
 The Texas Rangers are investigating the shooting.

-Cockrell referred questions about the stabbing and a motive for the incident to Giddings police.
+Cockrell confirmed that four people were hurt but referred other questions about the stabbings and a motive to Giddings police.
 A spokesperson for the police department did not immediately return a phone call seeking comment.

-Authorities have not released any information on the conditions of the stabbing victims.
+Authorities have not released any information on the conditions or identities of the stabbing victims.

 Sign up for Daily Newsletters